Felixverleyen/Projectschets/README.txt

         h: the step size
         RK4/Verlet/FR/AB/AM: the integrator one wants to use

-    Here we can also initialize the loops that provide output for varying h and varying parameters of the adaptivve time sheme
+    Here we can also initialize the loops that provide output for varying h and varying parameters of the adaptive time sheme

 initial_cond.txt:
     File that contains initial conditions of N-body system.
 Also the used simulation units are explained